triton-inference-server/server/deploy/k8s-onprem/README.md

 ```

 Triton Server needs a repository of models that it will make available
 for inferencing.
-For this example, we are using a pre-existing NFS server and
+For this example, we are using an existing NFS server and
 placing our model files there.
 See the
 [Model Repository documentation](../../docs/model_repository.md) for other
 supported locations.

-Following the [QuickStart](../../docs/quickstart.md) download the
+Following the [QuickStart](../../docs/quickstart.md), download the
-example model repository to your system, and copy it onto your NFS server.
+example model repository to your system and copy it onto your NFS server.
-Then, add the url or ip address of your NFS server and the server path of your
+Then, add the url or IP address of your NFS server and the server path of your
 model repository to `values.yaml`.

 ## Deploy Prometheus and Grafana

 The inference server metrics are collected by Prometheus and viewable
-by Grafana.
-The inference server helm chart assumes that Prometheus
+through Grafana.
+The inference server Helm chart assumes that Prometheus
 and Grafana are available so this step must be followed even if you
-don't want to use Grafana.
+do not want to use Grafana.

-Use the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) helm chart to install these components.
+Use the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) Helm chart to install these components.
 The
 *serviceMonitorSelectorNilUsesHelmValues* flag is needed so that
 Prometheus can find the inference server metrics in the *example*
-release deployed below.
+release deployed in a later section.

 ```
 $ helm repo add prometheus-community https://prometheus-community.github.io/helm-charts